 ADVANCE FOR SATURDAY DEC 22, 2012 In this Oct.
-31, 2012 photo, a man holds up the desiccated carcass of a baby goat, in a village in the Mao region of Chad.
+31, 2012 photo, a baby whose chest bears the scars of a traditional bloodletting treatment for sickly infants rests at a local malnutrition clinic, in Nokou in the Mao region of Chad.
 In this Sahel nation, childhood malnutrition and related mortality persist at alarming rates, despite the fact that most affected families live within a day's journey of internationally-funded nutrition clinics.
 One reason is that families, bound by local custom, choose instead to seek traditional treatments, treatments which can lead to the very infections that kill their undernourished children.(AP Photo/Rebecca Blackwell)

 Message Sent Successfully

 Be Sure to Check Out Our Top Headlines

 - 90847Read live updates from the May 20 Moore tornado

 - 38051Oklahoma devastated by second round of twisters

 - 13823Oklahoma City tornado so large, may not be recognized, officials say

 - 13567Oklahoma State football: Limiting Wes Lunt's transfer options makes Mike Gundy look bad